Skip to content

 1. In the Developer Portal left navigation menu, click Production under Credentials.

 2. In the Permissions section, click Manage Permissions.
-This takes you to the Roles tab of the User Management App application in Asgardeo, where you can add applicable roles.
+This takes you to the Roles tab of the User Management App application in Asgardeo.

 Step 5: Define users and assign them to groups

-1. Define two users named Cameron and Alex.
-For step-by-step instructions on adding a user, see Manage users in the Asgardeo documentation.
+1. Define two users: Cameron and Alex.
+For instructions, see Manage Users in the Asgardeo documentation.

 Step 6: Obtain an access token and try out the API